tanishhhk/hisaab/README.md

 # Hisaab

 Everyone paid for something.
 Nobody agrees on what.
-Hisaab works it out and clears the whole group in the fewest payments possible — exact to the last paisa.
+Hisaab works it out and clears the whole group in the fewest payments possible, exact to the last paisa.

 A shared-expense tracker for trips, built for the part everyone dreads: the